-- Chunk learning and tasks. - Hand signals, for example, thumbs up. - Movement breaks class jobs register/give out books etc. - Visual timetable, Now and Next. - Provide a warning if there is going to be a change, for example, lunch time/break time. - Allowing the pupils enough time to finish or provided extra time if needed. - Key words written on a whiteboard. - Pre-teach new vocabulary/concepts. - WAGOLL Provide the children with a model to ensure the teacher's expectations for the session and task are clear. - Over-learning of concepts. - Multisensory approaches used. - Practical and outdoor learning active learning, for example, circle time, passing a toy around.
-Use of Now Press Play which includes drama. - Explicit instructions, single step instructions. - Scaffolded tasks build in support and independent parts of a task. - Summarise sequences of events through mind maps, spider plans, role-play, drama.

-- Aids to support learning such as word mats, concrete resources, visual supports, breakdown of steps on whiteboard/step ladder, feeling books, stories/scenarios with drama. - Provide/prewrite information which is non-essential to the learning Date/Steps to Success/Reflect already provided. - High expectations for all no ceiling on learning, Steps to Success to support this. - Talking partners gives children the opportunity to reflect on and discuss ideas. - On the spot marking and feedback to correct any misconceptions promptly, ensure any intervention required and move pupils forward with their learning.
+- Chunk learning and tasks - Key words written on a whiteboard, working wall, word bank for use within lessons - Pre-teach new vocabulary/concepts - WAGOLL Provide the children with a model to ensure the teacher's expectations for the session and task are clear. - Over-learning of concepts - Multisensory approaches used phonics, writing (using technology for orally composing sentences) - Explicit instructions, single step instructions - Scaffolded tasks build in support and independent parts of a task - Modelled writing where needed-small group with support - Summarise sequences of events through mind maps, spider plans, role-play, drama etc. - Aids to support learning such as word mats, concrete resources, visual supports, breakdown of steps on whiteboard/step ladder, sentence stems - Provide/prewrite information which is non-essential to the learning Date/Steps to Success already provided - High expectations for all no ceiling on learning, STS support this. - Talking partners gives children the opportunity to reflect on and discuss ideas. - On the spot marking and feedback to correct any misconceptions promptly, ensure any intervention required and move pupils forward with their learning.